coderview-project/coderview-front/README.md

 ## 🧪Next Steps:

-	+ Add a user login.
+	+ Add co-evaluation functionality.
-	+ Add a shopping cart.
+	+ Instructors can add coders and particular evaluable contents to their created bootcamps.
-	+ Add security.
+	+ Instructors can activate and deactivate evaluations.